nicdelillo/nic-awesome-JupyterLab/README.md

 ## Tip for setting JupyterLab with conda
 [Install](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) JupyterLab in your `myenv` conda environment.
 To keep JupyterLab always up to date, the idea is to run JupyterLab from your `myenv` and install kernels from different environments, for example `my-other-env`.

-To install kernels from a different environment, install `iperkernel` ([iperkernel doc](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) in each environment you want to use.
+To install kernels from a different environment, install `iperkernel` ([doc](https://ipython.readthedocs.io/en/stable/install/kernel_install.html)) in each environment you want to use.
 To access kernels from environment to a differnt one Supposing `myenv` is where your JupyterLab is, and `my-other-env` is the environment containing the kernel you want to access: